Sections in this article

 Can the business card slits be Vertical?

-Yes, the business card slits can be vertical to accommodate portrait business cards.
+Yes, the business card slits can be vertical to accommodate portrait business cards, but only on folders with 4-inch pockets.
 Since the standard is horizontal slits, please reach out once an order is placed to let us know the slits should be vertical.

 Can the business card slits be placed anywhere on the pocket?